fuzzylogic108/WhatsappCustomShow/README.md

-# plugin for automize and manage all the dirty things for  whatsapp links
+# Plugin for automize and manage all the dirty things for  whatsapp links

 _WhatsappCustomShow._